 This slavery to sin is what Christ was referring to when He said the truth shall make you free.
 This is explained in Romans 6.
 Through the rite of baptism, which requires that we come to Christ in true repentance (Acts 2:37–38), we are symbolically “crucified with Him [that is, Jesus Christ] that the body of sin might be done away with, that we should no longer be slaves of sin” (Romans 6:6).
 “We reckon, or consider, that we are dead indeed to sin, but alive to God in Christ Jesus our Lord.
 Therefore do not let sin reign in your mortal body….
 And do not present your members as instruments of unrighteousness to sin” (vv.
 11–13).
 “Do you not know that to whom you present yourselves slaves to obey, you are that one’s slaves whom you obey?” (vv.
 16).

 So, a Christian does not continue in sin (vv.
 1–2, 12–15), but walks instead in newness of life (v.
 4).

 We are “set free from sin” and instead become “slaves of righteousness” (v.
 18), and “slaves of God” leading to everlasting life (v.
 22).

-That is a vital truth, a life-saving truth, and a truth and which you can handle, if you truly learn to seek it.
+That is a vital truth, a life-saving truth, and a truth that you can handle—if you truly learn to seek it.

 For more about real Christianity, read about vital truths such as What Is A True Christian?, Christian Baptism: Its Real Meaning, and Restoring Original Christianity.
 All of these free resources are available right here at Tomorrow's World.